 Town Kitchen & Provisions catered and Terrace Blooms created the stunning floral arrangements.

-What an ingenious design by Des Black who crafted these darling tables for The Learning Terrace.
+Spring 2023 What an ingenious design by Des Black who crafted these darling tables for The Learning Terrace.
 They are sturdy, child-sized and wheelchair accessible!

-The Wharton Garden is constantly being worked on but the Board recently spent a day Spring cleaning.
+Spring 2023 The Wharton Garden is constantly being worked on but the Board recently spent a day Spring cleaning.
 Along with new coats of paint, scrubbing the chess pieces, wooden repairs and grooming the landscape, the hard-to-read bricks along the pathway were carefully pressure washed.

 Fall 2022 The Wharton Memorial Foundation is delighted that both the garden AND the weather could not have been more beautiful for the recent Children's Literacy Garden Celebration!
 About 70 of the invited donors, supporters, neighbors and volunteers of the garden gathered for an evening of community and appreciation on September 23rd.
 The WMF board is also very grateful for Melanie Srsic and her staff at TKP, who ensured there were plenty of wonderful things to eat and drink; for Kristin Szandzik who played the harp and Medley Lovelace who played the flute in the garden; and for Petal Ridge's gorgeous flower arrangements!